DelilaM/MyCV-project1/README.md

 <br><div style="background-color:pink; text-align:center"><hr>
 <h2 style="color:#707070; font-family:verdana"> <b>Basic informations </b> </h2>
 <p><b> I am a third year student at the International University of Sarajevo, department of Computer Science.
 I would like to get more experience in the field which I study in order to to put my theoretical knowledge into practice.
 Also I love traveling, so internship abroad whould be a great idea.
 I am always up for the new challenges and learning new things.
 I like working in teams.
-Hopefully I will get a chance to create new things which would be helpful to the community.</br>
+Hopefully I will get a chance to create new things which would be helpful to the community.
 </b></p>
 <br><hr>
 </div>